The Kordelin Foundation awards The New York Residence grant and Villa Lante Grant.

 The Alfred Kordelin Foundation awards a grant of €12,000, to be used over a six-month period.
 The purpose of the grant cannot be altered and the grant cannot be handed over to another person.

 The Alfred Kordelin Foundation will pay the rent of the artist’s working space for the working period.
 The first artist will begin his/her work at ISCP in the beginning of January.
 The term is six months, and will end in the end of June.
 The term of the next artist will begin in the beginning of July, and end at the end of the year.
 During both terms, ISCP will organise a so-called Open Studio exhibition.
+The studio is high, light and enables various forms of artistic work.

 When the residence term begins, the artist can move directly to an apartment located close to ISCP.
 Lodgings are provided for the artist in residence by the Alfred Kordelin Foundation and the Finnish Cultural Institute in New York.
 For the duration of the working term, the Foundation will pay the rent of the apartment.
 Family members, if any, accompanying the artist may also stay at the apartment.
 Visitors to the city may not be accommodated in the apartment.